getuliosilva/fall-detector-server-demo/README.md

 ### 4. Run the programs

 These instructions are valid for [Ubuntu](https://ubuntu.com/desktop) 20.04.1 LTS, but should work for any operating system.
-Open three terminals on the repository folder.
+Open three terminals in the repository folder.

 On the first terminal run: